Specimen provenance complications

 Specimen provenance complications (SPCs) result from instances of biopsy specimen transposition, extraneous/foreign cell contamination or misidentification of cells used in clinical or anatomical pathology.
 If left undetected, SPCs can lead to serious diagnostic mistakes and adverse patient outcomes.

 Causes

-According to recent reports from the American Cancer Society, an estimated 12.7 million cases of cancer were diagnosed in 2008, and that number is expected to rise to more than 20 million by 2030 due to population growth and aging alone.
+According to recent reports from the American Cancer Society, an estimated 12.7 million cases of cancer were diagnosed in 2008.
+That number is expected to rise to more than 20 million by 2030 due to population growth and aging alone.
 The problem will likely be further exacerbated by the widespread adoption of certain lifestyle factors (smoking, poor diet, physical inactivity, etc.) that increase the risk of developing the disease.